costs-to-expect/api/README.md

 * Copy the `.env.example` file and name the copy `.env`, set your environment settings
 * `composer install`
-* `docker-compose exec app php artisan key:generate`
+* `docker-compose exec api php artisan key:generate`
-* `docker-compose exec app php artisan migrate`
+* `docker-compose exec api php artisan migrate`
-* `docker-compose exec app php artisan passport:install`
+* `docker-compose exec api php artisan passport:install`
 * Run an OPTIONS request on `http://[your.domail.local]/v1/resource_types`, you should see a nice OPTIONS request, alternatively a GET request to `http://[your.domail.local]/v1` will show all the routes.
 * You can add a development user by POSTing to `http://[your.domail.local]/v1/auth/register` and then get a bearer by